 2019 Providence College Business Ethics Case Competition

-This year, the Providence College Business Ethics Case Competition was held to identify the team that would represent the college at the Michael Smith Regional Ethics Case Competition in the spring.
+In October 2019 the Providence College Business Ethics Case Competition was held to identify the team that would represent the college at the Michael Smith Regional Ethics Case Competition in the spring.
 Ten teams of three to four students competed for the chance to participate in the regional competition as well as first and second place cash prizes of $1,200 and $600, respectively.
 The semi-final round of the fall competition was held on Wednesday, November 6 and the final round was held on Friday, November 8.

 The topic of the case examined whether the company should help pay its employees’ student loans.
 While this topic may look clear-cut to undergraduate students initially, various questions, such as the risk of alienating employees who would not benefit from student repayment, complicated the analysis.
 Since this case was an ethics one, teams were recommended to address, in addition to the business elements, one or more of the following: Virtue Ethics, Deontology (right of individuals and the duties associated with these rights), Utilitarianism, Justice (procedural, distributive, compensatory, and retributive), and Catholic Social Teaching.